ldn-softdev/jtc/User Guide.md

 [interpolation](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#interpolation).
 The ineterpolation is applied before regex search performed.

+_NOTE: the namespace tokens usage in REGEX lexemes is restricted to alphabetical names only (e.g.: `{abc}`):
+\- numerical namespaces (e.g., `{123}` ) might be clashing with REGEXP quantifiers and hence not supported,
+\- the auto-tokens (e.g.: '$abc') are also unsupported, because at the time of walking the iterator is yet unresolved_

 #### Search suffixes
 This is the complete list of suffixes that control _search_ behavior:
   * `r`: default (could be omitted), fully matches _JSON string_ values (e.g.: `<CO>`, `<CO>r`)